-I use Montauk daisies (photo) for late-season floral color.
-By cutting them back during the summer, I not only keep the foliage more compact, but also delay blooming -- until fall.
-If white isn't your thing for a flower but you like daisy-style blossoms, another option that's a perennial for sun is black-eyed susans.
+Use Montauk daisies for late-season floral color.
+By cutting them back during the summer, you not only keep the foliage more compact but also delay blooming—until fall.
+If white isn't your thing for a flower but you like daisy-style blossoms, another option that's a perennial for the sun is Black-eyed Susans.

 03 of 10

-Delphiniums are one of the more striking plants on my list.
+Delphiniums are one of the more striking plants on this list.
 Not only do they come in some eye-catching colors, but they also stand out because of their height.
-'Summer Skies' is the cultivar in image, but I grow a darker type: 'Black' Knight.
-Other perennials for sun that are tall -- and therefore well-suited for display along a fence line or in the back row of a layered flower border -- are hollyhocks (although they are only short-lived perennials, at best) and Italian bugloss (...another short-lived plant).
+'Summer Skies' is the cultivar in the image, but there's a darker type you can grow called 'Black' Knight.
+Other perennials for the sun that are tall—and therefore well-suited for display along a fence line or in the back row of a layered flower border—are hollyhocks (although they are only short-lived perennials, at best) and Italian bugloss (another short-lived plant).

 04 of 10

 Centaurea montana is a perennial type of bachelor buttons.
-The cultivar pictured at left is 'Amethyst Dream.'
+One of the cultivars is 'Amethyst Dream.'
 These plants should not be confused with the annual bachelor buttons, which is classified as Centaurea cyanus.
-What I value most about Centaurea montana is the delicate structure of its flowers (their color would be a close second; this perennial for sun also comes in blue).
-Juxtapose them with a coarser-textured flower such as Stella de Oro daylily (see below), and you create a... wonderful contrast.Continue to 5 of 10 below.
+One of the features of Centaurea montana is the delicate structure of its flowers (their color would be a close second; this perennial for the sun also comes in blue).
+Juxtapose them with a coarser-textured flower such as Stella de Oro daylily, and you create a wonderful contrast.Continue to 5 of 10 below.

 05 of 10

 You may be most familiar with the traditional purple coneflower, but other colors are available.
-I grow an orange kind (picture).
-My one complaint with the coneflowers in my landscaping is that bugs love to chew the petals up.
-But goldfinches love the seeds -- a tradeoff with which I'm willing to live.
+However, take caution because bugs love to chew the petals up.
+But goldfinches love the seeds—this is a trade-off many find to be particularly worth it.

-06 of 10I love the fact that Stella de Oro daylily blooms so long and requires so little care.
-This perennial for sun is a workhorse, plain and simple.
-Of course, if you're not as partial to workhorses as I am, you might find an objection to this daylily in its very popularity (some find it "overused").
-But if you don't mind growing the same plant that someone else down the block may be growing, give this workhorse free reign and it will keep on plowing -- with little supervision from... you.
+The Stella de Oro daylily blooms so long and requires so little care.
+This perennial for the sun is a workhorse, plain and simple.
+Of course, if you're not partial to workhorses, you might find an objection to this daylily in its very popularity (some find it "overused").
+But if you don't mind growing the same plant that someone else down the block may be growing, give this workhorse free rein and it will keep on plowing—with little supervision from you.

 08 of 10

-When mention is made of old-time favorites, bearded iris is often part of the conversation.
+When mention is made of old-time favorites, the bearded iris is often part of the conversation.
 Partly what has made them so well-loved for so long is that they are very fragrant flowers (well, at least some kinds).
 Add to this trait that they're such visually appealing flowers and it's no wonder that they've been admired for generations.
-I find the 'Batik' cultivar (photo) one of the prettier types.Continue to 9 of 10 below.
+The 'Batik' cultivar is one of the prettier types, bearing bicolored flowers.Continue to 9 of 10 below.

 09 of 10

-While not all of the perennials for sun on my list tolerate drought well (see the next entry), 'Chocolate Drop' sedum does.
-That's hardly surprising, since this plant is one of the succulents.
+While not all of the perennials for sun on this list tolerate drought well, 'Chocolate Drop' sedum does.
+That's hardly surprising since this plant is one of the succulents.
 Many members of this group like a sunny spot and relatively dry soil.
-Another examples is prickly pear cactus.
+Another example is the prickly pear cactus.

 10 of 10

-In contrast to the succulents (above), the perennials for sun with which I conclude this list need to be in moist soil to thrive.
-A patch of creeping phlox (image) flowing down a slope and/or tumbling over a stone wall is one of the wonders of spring (the season in which this ground cover blooms).
+In contrast to the succulents, this plant needs to be in moist soil to thrive.
+A patch of creeping phlox flowing down a slope and/or tumbling over a stone wall is one of the wonders of spring (the season in which this ground cover blooms).
 Joe-Pye weed blooms closer to the opposite end of the growing season.
-In between, let hummingbird magnet, bee balm grace some sunny spot in your landscaping.
+In between, let the hummingbird magnet, bee balm grace some sunny spot in your landscaping.